Large Language Models Can Help Mitigate Barren Plateaus in Quantum Neural Networks: Experiment

 \paragraph{Generating initial model parameters of \qnns\ using our framework can help mitigate BPs.} We analyze gradient variance trends in the first element of \qnns' model parameters across varying qubit and layer settings for three classic initialization distributions, uniform, normal, and beta distributions, which are presented in Fig.~\ref{fig:prior} as examples.
 For each initialization with classic distribution, we compare it (``Classic'') with our proposed methods (``Ours'').
 As presented in Fig.~\ref{fig:dist}, we observe that in the case of using classic initialization, the gradient variance of \qnns\ will significantly decrease as the number of qubits or layers increases.
 Compared with it, our method can maintain higher variances, indicating that our framework can mitigate BPs better.
 In the rest of the experiments, if there is no specific state, we adopt a uniform distribution as prior knowledge for posterior refinement.

-Besides the above comparison, we further investigate the contribution of \llms\ in the {\bf Appendix~\ref{app:exp}}.
+\paragraph{Contribution of \llms.} Besides comparing our framework with the classic method, we further investigate \llms' contribution to the initialization process on Iris.
+Specifically, we compare the generator within our framework when initialized using a random initializer (RI), which uniformly generates the parameters, versus using \llm-based uniform initialization (\llms).
+As shown in Fig.~\ref{fig:ri}, ``RI'' performs comparably to, or even worse than, the ``Classic'' method (uniform), as it generates random parameters without any guided refinement.
+In contrast, ``\llms'' consistently outperforms both baselines, achieving significantly higher gradient variance.
+These findings suggest that the \llm-driven generator can more effectively explore the parameter space and identify better initializations within a limited number of iterations.

-\paragraph{Comparison of generative performance using \llms.} In our framework, the initial model parameters of \qnns\ are generated by \llms.
+\paragraph{Comparison of generative performance using \llms.} In our method, \qnn\ parameters are generated by \llms.
 We compare the generative performance under varying \qnn\ structures, such as different numbers of qubits or layers.
 Specifically, we primarily evaluate whether the correct size of model parameters can be generated by testing 20 combinations in accuracy, fixing either 2 layers while varying qubits from 2 to 20, or 2 qubits while varying layers from 4 to 40.
 As shown in Tab.~\ref{tab:llm}, the results indicate that both GPT-4o and Claude 3.5 Sonnet can achieve 100\% accuracy in generating the correct shapes of model parameters.
 Considering 4K output tokens are sufficient for our settings, we mainly use GPT-4o as the backbone \llms.
 We provide additional observation in the {\bf Appendix~\ref{app:exp}}.

 \paragraph{Investigation of prompts.} We examine whether the content of prompts influences generative performance.
 In the experiments, we tested four prompting scenarios: (i) Including both data description and gradient feedback in prompts (Both desc. and feedback), (ii) Including gradient feedback only (No desc.), (iii) Including data description only (No feedback), (iv) Including neither data description nor gradient feedback (Neither desc. nor feedback).
 As the results presented in Fig.~\ref{fig:prompts}, we observe that suppressing either dataset description or gradient feedback in the prompts leads to a reduction in the gradient variance of \qnns.
 Notably, the reduction is more significant in most cases when gradient feedback is muted compared to the dataset description, suggesting that both factors play a crucial role in mitigating BPs, with gradient feedback contributing significantly more.